 Each time the date is set (on system startup or with the date command), a pair of date change records is written to the /var/adm/wtmp file.
 The first record is the old date, denoted by the old time string.
 The old time string is placed in the line field and the OLD\TIME flag is placed in the type field.
 The second record is the new date, denoted by the string new time.
 The new time string is placed in the line field and the NEW\TIME flag is placed in the type field.
-The wtmpfix command uses these records to synchronize all date and time stamps in the file.
+The synchronize all date and time stamps in the file.